Michael D. Martin

 - (2017) An ‛Aukward’ tale: a genetic approach to discover the whereabouts of the last Great Auks.
 Genes. vol. 8 (6).

 - (2016) Genome-culture coevolution drives rapid divergence in the killer whale.
 Nature Communications. vol. 7.

 - (2016) The population genomic basis of geographic differentiation in North American common ragweed (Ambrosia artemisiifolia L.).
 Ecology and Evolution. vol. 6 (11).

 - (2016) Genomic characterization of a South American Phytophthora hybrid mandates reassessment of the geographic origins of Phytophthora infestans.
-Molecular biology and evolution. vol. 33.
+Molecular Biology and Evolution (MBE). vol. 33.

 - (2015) Ancient genomics.
 Philosophical Transactions of the Royal Society of London.
 Biological Sciences. vol. 370.

 - (2014) Persistence of the mitochondrial lineage of the Irish potato famine pathogen in the New World.
-Molecular biology and evolution. vol. 31.
+Molecular Biology and Evolution (MBE). vol. 31.

 - (2014) Herbarium specimens reveal a phylogeographic shift in common ragweed during native range disturbance.
 Molecular Ecology. vol. 23.

 - (2014) Characterizing ancient genomes: from sequence reads to SNP detection, phylogenomics, and metagenomics analyses.
 Nature Protocols. vol. 9.